Breach Of Contract

 What to Do If a Breach Has Occurred

-When one party does not live up to the agreed upon terms of a contract it can have severe consequences for a business.
+When one party fails to uphold the agreed-upon terms of a contract, it can have severe consequences for a business.
 Understanding your rights and obligations after a breach is important.
 Parties often unintentionally waive their rights or fail to take proper steps to preserve their claims for damages.

-Your options on what to do, depend on rather the case was a material or non-material breach.
-In the case of a material breach, the party that commits a material breach, may allow the other party to be excused from further performance of the contract.
+Your options on what to do depend on whether the case was a material or non-material breach.
+In the case of a material breach, the party that commits a material breach may allow the other party to be excused from further contract performance.
 The non-breaching party may also recover damages or, in some cases, enforce the contract by specific performance.

-When a breach is immaterial, the non-breaching party is not excused from future performance.
+The non-breaching party is not excused from future performance when a breach is immaterial.
 However, they may sue for the damages caused by the breach.
 In determining whether a breach of contract is material, courts look to the following factors:

 - The extent to which the non-breaching party will be damaged based on the benefit had the contract been reasonably executed.